Fadrique Enríquez (died 1473): 1445-1473

 In 1445, Fadrique again participated in an alliance against Alvaro de Luna.
 The admiral was captured but managed to escape to Medina de Rioseco.

 In 1448, Fadrique was accused of a conspiracy against the king and a plot to murder Álvaro de Luna.
 Fadrique fled again, went to Aragon to seek support and thence to Italy, where Alfonso V, king of Aragon was at the time.

 In 1449, an alliance against Álvaro de Luna was again forged.
 This time, Fadrique joined forces with John II, king of Navarre.
-In 1447, John II of Castile had married Isabella of Portugal.
+In 1447, John II of Castile had married his daughter Juana Enríquez.
 The new queen soon made short shrift of the influential nobles at court. Álvaro was arrested on April 4, 1453, and sentenced to death.
 He was beheaded on June 2, 1453.

-John II of Castile died in July 1454 and was succeeded by Henry IV.
+John II of Castile died on July 20, 1454 and was succeeded by Henry IV the next day.
 A new series of intrigues at the court of Castile began, and Fadrique again played a role.

 Fadrique Enríquez de Mendoza died in 1473 and was buried in the monastery of Our Lady of Hope of Valdescopezo in Medina de Rioseco.